rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/domains/delete-password-policy-on-domain-v2.0.rst

     DELETE /v2.0/RAX-AUTH/domains/{domainId}/password-policy

-Deletes the domain's password policy.
+This method deletes the domain's password policy.
 For more information on password policies, see :ref:`set-password-policy-on-domain-v2.0`.

 The following table shows the possible response codes for this operation: